softwareconstruction240/softwareconstruction/instruction/code-coverage/code-coverage.md

 Code coverage can also give you a false sense of security if all of your testing is simple unit tests.
 Many bugs only happen when your application is running from end to end.
 This includes a front end client, middleware business logic, and data services.
 Unit tests often stub out, or mock, input and output in order to isolate the test.
 That means it can easily miss real world parameter values, and failure cases, that occur only when the application is executing in a real world environment.

-With all of that said, code coverage does provide a important indicator of the value your testing is providing.
+With all of that said, code coverage does provide an important indicator of the value your testing is providing.
 It can also point you to locations in your code that are problematic and need review.
 This is especially true for code that is highly complex, has a high branching factor, or has paths the rarely get executed.

 ## Videos